mgrand/smileyVars/README.md

 *A template engine for SQL*

 SmileyVars is a lightweight java-based template engine for SQL.
-It helps you avoid having to write similar SQL many times because simple variations are needed.
+It helps you avoid writing similar SQL many times because simple variations are needed.

 SmileyVars is being initially developed with an integration to Spring&#x2bc;s JdbcTemplate.
 Other integrations are possible.